bolehngopi/the-ultimate-discord-music/README.md

 ### Setup
 -  Go to `config.json` file
+-  Change prefix
--  Change prefix and change token
+-  Dont forget to change the token in `.env.example` and rename it to `.env`
 -  And done!
 -  If you have a problem just DM to my discord `BolehNgopi#0062`